Deepak9912/django-travel-blog/README.md

 ### Homepage -Blog posts
 ![blogs](https://user-images.githubusercontent.com/93731898/179605558-67a1b94e-a827-497a-b11c-53a23fc115da.PNG)

 The blog posts section consists of all the travel blogs which a user can read.
-There are six blog posts and all the blog posts are written by the site admin.

 ### Detail blog page
 ![detail-image](https://user-images.githubusercontent.com/93731898/179606732-fc822dbf-479c-48b4-a2b9-d1d99411a865.PNG)